Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Elastic hadronic amplitude in many contemporary models of elastic scattering

 has been suggested.
-The parameterization may look quite general, however, it has been constrained as the values of $\rho$ and $\CS[etype=tot]$ have been taken inconsistently from the simplified WY approach which is strictly assuming purely exponential modulus \modulus{N} and constant phase $\phase$ at all kinematically allowed values of $t$, see \cref{sec:introduction}.
+The parameterization may look quite general, however, it has been constrained as the values of $\rho$ and $\CS[etype={tot,N}]$ have been taken inconsistently from the simplified WY approach which is strictly assuming purely exponential modulus \modulus{N} and constant phase $\phase$ at all kinematically allowed values of $t$, see \cref{sec:introduction}.
 The hadronic amplitude given by \cref{eq:ampl_n_silva} has been fitted to measured data with the help of \cref{eq:difamp_gen} (i.e., without considering any Coulomb effect) which means that the $t$-dependence of its phase has not been constrained by data at all (as mentioned above) and had to be chosen differently.
 Such data analysis can be, therefore, hardly denoted as unconstrained and model-independent.
 The description of elastic scattering data on the basis of the parameterization \refp{eq:ampl_n_silva} performed in \cite{Fagundes2011_epjc71} has lead to central character of elastic collisions; the $t$-dependence of the corresponding hadronic phase has not been, unfortunately, discussed at all.

 If the real and imaginary parts of elastic hadronic amplitude are parameterized with the help of some free parameters as, e.g., in \cref{eq:ampl_n_silva} then only the free parameters of the corresponding modulus may be determined by fitting them to experimental data (if no Coulomb-hadronic interference is taken into account).
-In such a case the corresponding hadronic phase may be established only if the free parameters of the phase are subset of the free parameters specifying the modulus or some other constrains are introduced.
-In the former case the $t$-dependence of the phase is strongly constrained from the very beginning by the choice of the parameterizations of the real and imaginary parts.
-In the later case the additional constrains should be always clearly mentioned.
-In both the cases one should look for corresponding justification of the given assumptions.
+In such a case the corresponding $t$-dependence of hadronic phase is established if set of the free parameters of the phase is a subset of the free parameters specifying the modulus - or some other constrains need to be introduced.
+In the former case the $t$-dependence of the phase is strongly constrained from the very beginning by the \emph{choice} of the parameterizations of the real and imaginary parts.
+In the later case the additional constrains should be always clearly mentioned in the corresponding papers.
+If a model (parameterization) fits data it is not a proof that all assumptions and consequences of the model are true.
+In both the cases one should, therefore, analyze the meaning and consequences of all the used assumptions.